Golden Age of Science Fiction: Significance

 According to The Encyclopedia of Science Fiction, the Golden Age was "the time when most of the themes and motifs of sf were taking their modern shape", a sentiment echoed by Mann and Page.

 Ashley writes that Campbell's influence on the genre was largely confined to Astounding for several years, and that science fiction as a whole did not mature until the second half of the 1940s after the end of World War II.

 The Encyclopedia of Science Fiction writes that overall, science fiction has been steadily improving over time, and that the Golden Age thus did not constitute a high-water mark of quality.
 Furthermore, science fiction works "of real literary quality" unrelated to the shifts occurring inside the magazines associated with the Golden Age were published outside of them both before and during this period.
 Nevertheless, "there is a residue of truth in the Golden Age myth"—in particular, that the kind of stories that appeared in the magazines seemed entirely unprecedented to most readers at the time, and that the genre saw what may have been the sharpest increase in quality in its entire history.
+Adam Roberts similarly finds the subsequent New Wave period of the 1960s and 1970s to have been a more fruitful era for the genre as it saw more diverse kinds of stories rather than being constrained by Campbell's dominant vision.

 Mann comments that the Golden Age was "arguably the most important period in SF history".
-Page similarly writes that "Campbell’s Golden Age remains a central locus point in the history of SF and its importance cannot be overestimated".
+Page similarly writes that "Campbell's Golden Age remains a central locus point in the history of SF and its importance cannot be overestimated".

-Characteristic tropes
+Characteristic style and tropes

 Golden Age sf was characterized by a faith in the inevitability of dramatic scientific and technological progress, often accompanied by an optimistic belief that this progress would lead to social, political, and economic progress as well.